jackxxu/chrome-csv-view/README.md

 # Chrome CSV Viewer

-This is a chrome extension that provides a tabular UI for viewing csv files.
+This is a chrome extension that provides a tabular UI for viewing csv files, especially raw csv files in github or other repos.

 <img src="csv_table.png" width="500px"/>